fc-minecraft/ww1984-md/floor.md

 ## Dance Floor

 # Dance Floor
-Walk the correct path of colors to open the door containing the painting.
+The colors on the wall seem to match the colors on the floor.
+Help Wonder Woman move over the colored blocks in the same sequence as seen on the wall.
+That should unlock a secret door on the back wall.

 **Blocks Available:**
 *Move <direction> by <number>* - Wonder Woman will move in that direction the specified number of blocks.